ShiekhSolihah/Dual-Active-Bridge-Converter-DAB-/README.md

 ## DAB DC - DC converter with Battery load

 <p>
 A Battery is connected at load that will charge for T=1sec and discharge after T=1sec.
 Inbuilt simulink generic model of Battery is used in this project, in order to show the %SOC of the EV Battery.
 This way, the bidirectional power flow from vehicle to Grid and Grid to vehicle can be easily analyzed.
-The charging and discharging of Load Battery is shown in the Figure.
+The schematic of the DAB converter with loads and its charging and discharging of Load Battery is shown in the figures below.
 The DAB DC - DC converter with Battery load is given in <code>DAB_batteryload.slx</code> file.
 </p>

 <img src="schematic_batteryload.jpg" alt="Phase Shift Modulation" width="400">, <img src="batteryload.jpg" alt="Phase Shift Modulation" width="400">